How to Reheat Frozen Pulled Pork – The Top ways in 2022

 - Set your crock pot on the keep warm setting.

 - Either place your meat in a small foil pan or add directly to the pot.

 - The crock pot will take about 2 hours to fully reheat the meat.
 Check before serving it has reached 165 °F to avoid any food safety issues.

-The best method is to let the meat rest after pulling so that all juices stay inside the meat.
+The best method to keep the pork moist is to let the meat rest after pulling so that all juices stay inside the meat.
 This allows the moisture in the meat to remain intact.
-If you don't allow time for resting, then the juice will be squeezed out when you pull the meat apart.
+If you don’t allow time for resting, then the juice will be squeezed out when you pull the meat apart.
 That means less juiciness.
 So always remember to give yourself enough time before serving the food.

 Using these methods you can reheat almost all types of frozen pork, pork loin, shredded pork, smoked pulled pork, pork chops even pork roast.

 How Many Times Can You Reheat Pulled Pork?